-Without modifying the opinion, we draw attention to Note 1(a) to the financial statements which describe the uncertainty dependent upon the continued financial support of the company's ultimate controlling shareholder, Sanfield Holdings Limited.
-As a result, there is a material uncertainty related to events or conditions that may cast doubt on the company and the Group's ability to continue as going concern, and therefore whether it will realise its assets and extinguish its liabilities in the normal course of business and at the amounts stated in the financial report.
+Without modifying the opinion, we draw attention to Note 1(a) to the financial statements which describes the significant uncertainty dependent upon the continued financial support of the Company's ultimate controlling shareholder, Sanfield Holdings Limited.
+As a result, there is a material uncertainty related to events or conditions that may cast significant doubt on the Company's ability to continue as going concern, and therefore whether it will realise its assets and extinguish its liabilities in the normal course of business and at the amounts stated in the financial report.